oomeow/intellij-jenv-plugin/README.md

 <!-- Plugin description -->

 ## This is a Jenv Plugin
-This is IntelliJ plugin for Jenv (https://www.jenv.be).
+This is IntelliJ plugin for Jenv (Website: https://www.jenv.be).

 - Add All Jenv jdks option, rename IDEA SDK when its name is same with Jenv jdk.
 - Listening the change of project Jenv version file (`.java-version`) and change the project jdk.
 - Change project jdk by status bar.
+When Jenv version file does not exist in this project, show message dialog to create Jenv version file in this project.

 <!-- Plugin description end -->